BioinformaticsSTU/OmicsARules/README.md

 # License
 ----------------------------

-TGStools is released under the MIT license.
+OmicsARules is released under the MIT license.